crazy-max/diun/doc/configuration.md

 providers:
   docker:
-    # Watch all containers on local Docker engine
+    # Watch only labeled containers on local Docker engine
     local:
       watch_stopped: true
-    # Watch only labeled containers on 10.0.0.1:2375
+    # Watch all containers on 10.0.0.1:2375
     remote:
       endpoint: tcp://10.0.0.1:2375
       watch_by_default: true
   swarm:
-    # Watch only labeled services on your local Docker Swarm
+    # Watch all services on local Swarm cluster
     myswarm:
       watch_by_default: true
   static: